Stress seems to be constantly on the increase but this could be because more attention today is being paid to the problem.

 Meanwhile, you should be putting yourself at the top of the list for reducing stress and improving emotional well-being so that others will benefit too.

-If you can reduce stress while improving your emotional well-being, studies have shown that you will lower inflammation (the cause of so many medical conditions today), strengthen your immune system, increase your happiness levels as well as boost your brain power.
+reduce stress while improving your emotional well-being, studies have shown that you will lower inflammation (the cause of so many medical conditions today), strengthen your immune system, increase your happiness levels as well as boost your brain power.

 Here are eight suggestions for reducing stress and improving emotional well-being too...